zachmccabe/zachmccabe.github.io/_beijing/faq.md

 I'd love to hear about your experience in China, too.

-Feedback from readers is incorporated into each update.
-The aim is to make this an even better little book for the next photographer who wants to get to know this amazing city and its people.
+Feedback from readers is incorporated into each update -- because the goal here is to make this an even better book for the next photographer who wants to get to know Beijing.